 If you like to go the extra mile as a hands-on school fundraising volunteer, summer is the best time to start building a team.
 Other parents will feel relaxed and optimistic about the coming year and may even have personal resolutions to be more involved with their child's educational community.

 Start networking with parents and faculty before the end of the school year, and keep in contact over summer break.
 The transition will be smoother once the school year begins by ensuring the fundraising prospect stays on the horizon.
 You can even consider having social meetings to get parents and other volunteers excited about participating in the fundraiser.

 School fundraising strategies are best when supported by data.
 We've got an in-depth look at how to effectively evaluate past school fundraisers and set yourself up for success.

-Use this time to be proactive in forming missions and setting goals based on previous years’ results.
-If data has been lacking in years past, summer can be a great time to work with volunteers to get the necessary tools and systems in place to ensure this fundraising season is one that generates measurable results for your school.
+Use this time to proactively form missions and set goals based on previous years' results.
+If data has been lacking in years past, summer can be a great time to work with volunteers to get the necessary tools and systems to ensure this fundraising season generates measurable results for your school.

 You have the power to position your child's school for success during the summer by exploring all the great options Big Fundraising Ideas has to offer.
 Make good use of a little bit of extra free time, and watch it make a real difference in the quality of education at your child's school this year.